kiwi0fruit/jats/README.md

 *Note that this description is not affiliated with Talanov's Socionics.*

-A set of hypotheses about Jung-Augustinavichiute-Talanov (JAT) cognitive functions that together give Model A as consequences is given below.
-Decomposition to separate hypotheses gave rise to a pair of new assumptions.

 | Functions        |                  | Strength | Conscious | Value        | Example    | NeT        |
 | ---------------- | ---------------- | -------- | --------- | ------------ | ---------: | :--------- |
 | **_1 Dominant_** | 2 Auxiliary      | strong   | mental    | valuable     | **_1 Ne_** | 2 Ti       |